junxit/us-congress-bills-111/metadata.md

 - 2010-03-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 116). (text: CR 3/15/2010 H1406)
 - 2010-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 116).(text: CR 3/15/2010 H1406)
+- 2010-03-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.